Skip to main content

 3. Select files or folders

-Browse the VMDK files and select one or more files or folders to restore.
+Browse or search the virtual disk files and select one or more files or folders to restore.

 4. Restore